Browse Articles

 How to say SO in italian

-How to say SO in italian?
-Lynne asks: “How do I say SO in italian?“ The word SO is an extremely versatile word in English and can be used in many different contexts depending on the meaning that you wish to express.
-Italian, on the other hand, uses different words for the different meanings of […]
+Translating “So” Into Italian and Use it Properly Lynne asks: “How do I say SO in italian?“.
+The word SO is an extremely versatile word in English and can be used in many different contexts depending on the meaning that you wish to express.
+Italian, on the other hand, uses different words for the different […]

 Read more →